-The committee may instead elect to extend the temporary conditional admission by up to one calendar year, at which time the student must be either unconditionally admitted or dropped from the degree program.
+The committee may instead elect to extend the temporary conditional admission by up to one calendar year, at which time you must be either unconditionally admitted or dropped from the degree program.

-If the student is not admitted to the degree program, classes successfully completed may be credited toward a specific certificate program.
+If you are not admitted to the degree program, classes successfully completed may be credited toward a specific certificate program, if applicable to that program.